 Assessment 3: Engineering Journal

 This assessment supports all CLOs 60%

 A detailed guide is available to students about the three assessment tasks.
-A template is available for the Evaluation Report, Evidence of Employment and logbook.
+A template is available for the Evaluation Report, and logbook.

-The Assessments are submitted through the LMS.
-Feedback is provided through the LMS.
+The Assessments are submitted through Canvas.
+Feedback is provided through Canvas.

 Learning outcomes are equivalent across all locations (City, Bundoora, HK, Kaplan) and the same assessments are completed in each campus.
 Mode of delivery is the same in each location, as remote fieldwork.

 The assessable tasks for this course should not be submitted for accreditation in any other course/s at RMIT, and assessments for other courses should not be submitted for this course.
 For example, work undertaken as part of the RIIERP program will not be accredited for work experience in this course.